auxesisgroup/auxledger-evm-powered/README.md

 With the bootnode online, it will display an [`enode` URL](https://github.com/Auxledger/wiki/wiki/enode-url-format) that other nodes can use to connect to it and exchange peer information.
 Make sure to replace the displayed IP address information (most probably `[::]`) with your externally accessible IP to get the actual `enode` URL.

-*Note: You could also use a full fledged Geth node as a bootnode, but it's the less recommended way.*
+*Note: You could also use a full fledged Gaux node as a bootnode, but it's the less recommended way.*

 #### Starting up your member nodes